seeess1/seeess1.github.io/projects-tennis.md

 ## NYC tennis

-I created the map at the top of this page using tennis permit data that I FOIA requested from the NYC Parks Department.
+As part of my non-profit work, I created the map at the top of this page using tennis permit data that I FOIA requested from the NYC Parks Department.
 And this chart visualizing trends in permit purchases among different age groups:

 ![Tennis permits age groups](https://github.com/seeess1/seeess1.github.io/raw/master/assets/images/permits-age.png)